 LeadGen is extremely flexible for creating custom forms.
 You can use both single-step and multi-step forms, and simply find out which one performs better for you.

 Whatever assumptions of form design you have, the great thing is that you can test them.
 You can run AB tests with LeadGen to automatically split traffic between two form variations and track which version brings the best response rates.

 Also, we presented the new feature LeadProof which allows you to showcase your most recently generated leads from your forms as social proof popups, e.g. “Johan from Spain just signed-up for the PPC masterclass, 9 minutes ago.”

-Leadproof popup on landing page with form
+Leadproof popup on a landing page with a form

 LeadProof doesn’t require any integrations and no other tools It simply works together with your LeadGen forms.
 With a little bit of set-up inside the tool, you can get LeadProof popups up and running on your landing page in less than 3 minutes.

-Contestants at Techhub Demo Night at Google Campus in London
+Chris Lier along with contestants at Techhub Demo Night at Google Campus in London

-The feedback from the Google Campus audience was very useful.
+The feedback from the Google London Campus audience was very useful.
 After the event, we got to network with more marketers and got interesting ideas and thoughts for making the product even better.